Penguin9915/track-stats/README.md

 # Languages

 Currently app is available in 2 languages, English and Croatian.
 On first start application will be on English.
-To change that in menu bar choose options, and then settings.
-In settings under default.lang set string to hr.
+To change that, in menu bar, choose options, and then settings.
+In settings under `default.lang` set string to `hr`.
 After restart application should be on Croatian.

 ## Available languages
 * en - English